koo-ec/Awesome-LLM-Explainability/.github/README.md

     - [📚Resource](#resource)
     - [Other](#other-5)
   - [Contributors](#contributors)

+<a id ="intro"></a>
+# Introduction
+<p align="justify">We've curated a collection of the latest 📈, most comprehensive 📚, and most valuable 💡 resources on large language model explainability (LLM Explainability)).
+But we don't stop there; included are also relevant talks, tutorials, conferences, news, and articles.
+Our repository is constantly updated to ensure you have the most current information at your fingertips.</p>

+<a id="webinars"></a>
+# Webinars
+* [LLM Explainability, Mitigating Hallucinations & Ensuring Ethical Practices](https://www.eventbrite.de/e/llm-explainability-mitigating-hallucinations-ensuring-ethical-practices-tickets-856248691887), April 2nd, 5:30 - 9pm CEST, Berlin.

 ## LLM Explainability Evaluation
 | Date | Institute        | Publication | Paper Title | Code |